Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-connecting.md

 reasons.
 In such a case, using the environment variable guarantees that your application can restart successfully without human intervention.
-Otherwise, you would have to update your code with the new value and trigger a new deployment, which would most probably contribute to a greater downtime.
+Otherwise, you would have to update your code with the new value and trigger a new deployment, which would most probably contribute to a bigger downtime.

 In most cases, you can pass the environment variable directly to the client library you are using.
 But sometimes, the library requires a specific URI